WPD asking for help locating murder suspect

 In a Facebook post, WPD said they are sharing on behalf of the Pueblo Police Department in Pueblo, Colorado.

-33-year-old Tyler Mitchell is wanted for first-degree murder and is known to frequent the Wichita and Valley Center area.
-He stands approximately 5 foot 8 inches, and weighs approximately 140 pounds.
+Thirty-three-year-old Tyler Mitchell is wanted for first-degree murder and is known to frequent the Wichita and Valley Center area.
+He stands approximately 5 foot 8 inches and weighs approximately 140 pounds.

 Mitchell has a large tattoo on his left forearm.
 His right arm is deformed and he usually keeps it in a shoulder sling.